VoltDB/meshmonitor/README.md

 java -jar meshmonitor.jar <ARGS>
 ```

-It requires at least Java 17 to run.
+Java 8 is enough run it but Java 11 is required to build and execute tests.

 ## Building

 Java SDK is required to build and test the Meshmonitor.
-Version 17 or above.
+Version 11 or above.
 Maven is used as a build system but does not need to be installed locally.

 The `mvnw` script (or `mvnw.cmd` on Windows) is used to bootstrap the build